What it sounds like

 Want it modern?
 Cleaner mix, brighter vocal, tighter low end.
 The 2020s UKG revival (Sammy Virji, Interplanetary Criminal) sounds sharper than the 1999 originals.

 Want it 1999-MJ-Cole-vintage?
 Lots of vinyl warmth.
-Sample directly from R&B 12”s.
+Use legally cleared vocal chops, self-recorded phrases, or royalty-free source material.
 Slight tape saturation on bus.
 Master at -10 LUFS.
 The genre needs space to breathe — over-compressing kills the swing.

 Am9 → Em7 → Fmaj7 → G